amaiya/ktrain/examples/README.md

 # Example Notebooks

 This directory contains various example notebooks using *ktrain*.
-The directory currently has three folders:
+The directory currently has four folders:
 - `text`:
   - [text classification](#textclass): examples using various text classification models and datasets
   - [text regression](#textregression): example for predicting continuous value purely from text